As your ecommerce business evolves, you will need to reevaluate your logistics strategy every so often.

 Alli Reed, Owner and Founder of Stratia Skin

-Some 3PLs let you store inventory at multiple fulfillment locations near your customers.
-Reducing the distance or number of shipping zones your shipment travels to its destination helps you reduce the shipping cost and time in transit.
+Most 3PLs let you store inventory at multiple fulfillment locations near your customers.
+Reducing the distance your shipment travels to its destination helps you reduce the shipping cost and time in transit.
+This makes faster shipping options, like 2-day shipping or same-day delivery more affordable by using ground delivery instead of expedited air, and shipping from fulfillment centers in urban areas near larger pockets of the general population.

 “We understand that whatever Amazon does, we also need to do or we are going to lose business.
 The cost of offering free 2-day shipping through ShipBob is more than covered and offset by all of the additional orders and revenue we’ve gotten as a result.”